Skip to content

 Compression

-Minecraft Packets can use the ZLib compression for decoding/encoding there is usally a threshold set when compression is applied, This most often affects Chunk Packets.
+Minecraft Packets can use the ZLib compression for decoding/encoding.
+There is usually a threshold set when compression is applied, this most often affects Chunk Packets.

 Porting